Azure/terraform-provider-azapi/templates/guides/service_principal_oidc.md

 ---
 layout: "azapi"
-page_title: "AzAPI Provider: Authenticating via a Service Principal and OpenID Connect"
+page_title: "Authentication: Authenticating via a Service Principal and OpenID Connect"
 description: |-
   This guide will cover how to use a Service Principal (Shared Account) with OpenID Connect as authentication for the AzAPI Provider.